 Sb1 has a variety of options to choose from for purchasing a home.
 Below we've detailed specifics about each of our mortgage options to help you find the one that's right for you.
 If you have any questions you can contact one of our helpful Mortgage originators via e-mail at firstname.lastname@example.org.
 You can also see our list of Mortgage Originators here.

-Sb1 Fixed Rate Mortgages are available for as much as 95% Loan-to-Value for up to $417,000.
+Sb1 Fixed Rate Mortgages are available for as much as 97% Loan-to-Value for up to $417,000.
 A full range of terms are available.
 Your interest rate and principal payment will remain the same throughout the length of your loan.
 This option is typically a good fit if you plan to be in your home five years or more and you're relatively certain that you won't need to refinance in the first few years.

 As the name implies, these loans do not have fixed rates.
 Instead, they feature a rate that may adjust up or down with market conditions.
 If and when your rate adjusts - your payment will go up or down accordingly.
 Many members use ARMs because they could potentially offer lower interest rates initially compared to fixed-rate mortgages.
 The trade-off is the uncertainty of potential rate increases in the future.